nonamed01/RebootIntoKernel/README.md

 	./rk.sh -g `uname -r`

-Reboot automatically into kernel **4.19.2-amd64** and, if a Kernel Panic arises, reboot into the current running one after 5 seconds:
+Reboot automatically into kernel **4.19.2-amd64** and, if a **Kernel Panic** arises, reboot into the current running one after 5 seconds:

 	./rk.sh -t 5 -r -k 4.19.2-amd64

 # Use cases

-After customizing your running kernel, or after installing a newer one by hand with the distro-agnostic **make bzImage ; make modules ...,**, once you have the vmlinuz and initrd files in **/boot/**, you can make use of this script to reboot into this new kernel and safely get back to the current running and stable one if an awful **Kernel Panic** is triggered.
+After customising your running kernel, or after installing a newer one by hand with the distro-agnostic and old-fashioned **make bzImage ; make modules ...,**, once you have the vmlinuz and initrd files in **/boot/**, you can make use of this script to reboot into this new kernel and safely get back to the current running and stable one if an awful **Kernel Panic** is triggered.

 # Behind the scenes

-This script performs the following commands behind the scenes:
+This script performs the following tasks behind the scenes:

 1) Adds (or updates) the **panic** variable to **GRUB_CMDLINE_LINUX_DEFAULT** in the **/etc/defaults/grub**.